 4. Lead Paint in Rental Properties

-In late September Councilmember Reynolds Brown amended a bill to to certify as safe from lead.
+In late September Councilmember Reynolds Brown amended a bill to certify as safe from lead.
 Though lead is a naturally occurring metal, it is toxic and can impact the brain, liver, kidney, and bones.
 Lead is especially harmful to children and can affect brain development.
 Youth most often encounter lead in their own homes as lead paint or lead dust.
 Though lead paint was banned in 1978, it persists in the environment as older layers of paint and can also be tracked into the house from outside as soil exposed to industrial land-uses and unleaded gasoline.
 Lead has also been used stained glass, lead crystal glassware, jewelry, toys, cosmetics, ceramic glazes, and ammunition.

 5. BYO (Bring Your Own) Bag Bill